TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-protocol.rst

    An abstraction to represent a connection between a parent and its child OS process.

-   Instances of the *SubprocessTransport* class are returned from event loop methods :meth:`loop.subprocess_shell` and :meth:`loop.subprocess_exec`.
+   Instances of the *SubprocessTransport* kundi are returned kutoka event loop methods :meth:`loop.subprocess_shell` and :meth:`loop.subprocess_exec`.